Piatnitzkysaurus: Discovery and naming

 The type species, Piatnitzkysaurus floresi, was described by Jose Bonaparte in 1979.
 It was named to honor Alejandro Matveievich Piatnitzky (1879–1959), a Russian-born Argentine geologist.
 In Bonaparte’s 1979 paper on the taxon, he briefly described it along with the sauropods Patagosaurus fariasi (a cetiosaurid)and Volkheimeria chubutensis (an early eusauropod) from the same deposits.
 It wasn’t until 1986 that Bonaparte fully described the theropod, classifying it in Allosauridae along with Allosaurus, Acrocanthosaurus, Eustreptospondylus, and Dilophosaurus.
-Piatnitzkysaurus was later reclassified as an Abelisaurid, basal Carnosaur, basal Tetanuran, and non-Megalosaurid Megalosauroid in phylogenetic analyses, but was classified in its own family in 2012, the Piatnitzkysauridae.
+Piatnitzkysaurus was later reclassified as an abelisaurid, basal carnosaur, basal tetanuran, and non-megalosaurid megalosauroid in phylogenetic analyses, but was classified in its own family in 2012, the Piatnitzkysauridae.

 Description

 In total, two partial skeletons are known (a fractured skull and parts of two postcranial skeletons, among which paratype MACN CH 895) and is the most completely known theropod from the Middle-Late Jurassic Period of the Southern Hemisphere.
 Piatnitzkysaurus was a relatively lightly built medium-sized bipedal carnivore that was around 4.3 m long and around 450 kg in mass, though such estimates apply to the holotype, which is a subadult.
 It had robust arms and powerful hind legs with four toes on each foot.
 Its ischium is 423 mm long.
 Its braincase resembles that of another megalosauroid, the megalosaurid Piveteausaurus from France.

 A general resemblance to the theropod Allosaurus was noted by Benton (1992); however there are key differences between the two.
-The scapular blade of Piatnitzkysaurus is shorter and wider than more derived tenaurans.
+The scapular blade of Piatnitzkysaurus is shorter and wider than more derived tetanurans.
 The humerus represents 50 percent of the length of the femur, which is also a primitive condition present among basal theropods.
 The relative lengths of the ulna in respect to the humerus and femur are also similar to those of basal theropods, which means the forelimbs of Piatnitzkysaurus are proportionally longer than in Allosaurus.
 Also primitive is the wide contact between the pubis and ischium, a condition that is much different than that of Allosaurus and more derived tetanurans, in which contact is reduced.
 The pubis of Piatnitzkysaurus also has a distal foot that is more modestly developed than in Allosaurus.

 Due to the strong resemblance to Piatnitzkysaurus, it has been suggested that the sister taxa Condorraptor could be better interpreted as the result of individual variation within the species, and not as separate taxa.
-The main noted differences between the two dinosaurs include both a less well developed enemial crest and a first sacral vertebra with a shallower fossa in Condorraptor.
+The main noted differences between the two dinosaurs include both a less well-developed enemial crest and a first sacral vertebra with a shallower fossa in Condorraptor.
+However, detailed redescription of the appendicular anatomy of Piatnitzkysaurus revealed many differences between the two taxa.